waldrain/waldrain.github.io/pv.md

 - battery voltage B- to B+
 - BMS + battery voltage P- to B+
 - inverter current via a clamp

+The first article above looks very promising to achieve some of this.

 ## Inverter